roysmanfo/PassLock/DOCS.md

 ----------------|------------
-help            | Show all commands available get VALUE       | Get all credentials for the specified app (case insensitive) set VALUE NEW   | Update the credentials for the specified app (NEW in case sensitive) list            | List all app names
+help            | Show all commands available get VALUE       | Get all credentials for the specified app (case insensitive) set KEY NEW     | Update the credentials for the specified app (i.e set github.password password ) list            | List all app names